GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### I’ve never been a lover of existing code.
+Code by itself almost rots and it’s gotta be rewritten.
+Even when nothing has changed, for some reason it rots.
 >
-> ~ *Michael Stal*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts